Steinhaus Filtration and Stable Paths in the Mapper: Acknowledgment

-We demonstrate the utility of stable paths in cover filtrations on two real life applications: a problem in movie recommendation systems and on Mapper (Section \ref{sec:applications}); We first show how recommendation systems can be modeled using the cover filtration, and show how stable paths within this filtration suggest a sequence of movies that represent a ``smooth'' transition from one genre to another (Section \ref{ssec:recsys}).
-We then define an extension of the traditional Mapper \cite{SiMeCa2007} termed the \emph{Steinhaus Mapper Filtration}, and show how stable paths within this filtration can provide valuable explanations of populations in the Mapper, focusing on the case of explainable machine learning (Section \ref{ssec:jcdmpr}).
+We demonstrate the utility of stable paths in Steinhaus filtrations on two real life applications: a problem in movie recommendation system and Mapper.
+We first show how recommendation systems can be modeled using the Steinhaus filtration, and then show how stable paths within this filtration suggest a sequence of movies that represent a ``smooth'' transition from one genre to another (Section \ref{ssec:recsys}).
+We then define an extension of the traditional Mapper \cite{SiMeCa2007} termed the \emph{Steinhaus Mapper Filtration}, and show how its stable paths provide valuable explanations of populations in the Mapper complex, focusing on explainable machine learning (Section \ref{ssec:jcdmpr}).
+Code for our computations is available at \href{https://github.com/AmberThrall/SteinhausNotebooks/}{https://github.com/AmberThrall/SteinhausNotebooks/}.